H3yfinn/transport_data_system/README.md

 ## Data sources
 Please note that the following will be quite messy.
 It is a work in progress and will be updated as we go along.

+# 9th_model_first_iteration
+As i do the modelling, these will contain changes i make to the data that i used from this system.
+As such it will generally be used by default.
+They essentially are the most accurate data i have in this system.

+# EGEDA/ESTO data:
+Based on energy data collected by our colleageus in the ESTO team.
+Since the model needs to match the base year for this data, all data outputs from this system can be put through a method to make that so.

+# usa_alternative_fuels_data_center
+Currently being used for mielage, efficiency and other factors for all economies (but not every single datapoint).
+Will slowly be replaced by other data sources as they become available.

 # ATO data:
 This data is from the ATO and can be found here: https://asiantransportoutlook.com/snd/